PanelRegression#

 Notes

-The within transformation demeans all numeric and boolean variables by group, which removes time-invariant confounders but also drops time-invariant covariates from the model.
-For the dummy approach, individual unit effects can be extracted from the coefficients.
-For the within approach, unit effects can be recovered post-hoc using the stored group means (_group_means), which are always computed from the original (pre-demeaning) data.
+The demeaned transformation (de-meaning by group) removes time-invariant confounders but also drops time-invariant covariates from the model.
+For the "dummies" approach (unpooled FE), individual unit effects can be extracted from the coefficients.
+For the demeaned approach, unit effects can be recovered post-hoc using the stored group means (_group_means), which are always computed from the original (pre-demeaning) data.

 Two-way fixed effects (unit + time) control for both unit-specific and time-specific unobserved heterogeneity.
 This is the standard approach in difference-in-differences estimation.

-Balanced panels: When both unit and time fixed effects are requested with fe_method="within", the sequential demeaning (first by unit, then by time) is algebraically equivalent to the standard two-way within transformation only for balanced panels (every unit observed in every period).
-For unbalanced panels, iterative alternating demeaning would be needed for exact convergence; the single-pass approximation may introduce small biases.
+Balanced vs unbalanced panels: A panel is balanced when every unit is observed in every time period; otherwise it is unbalanced (e.g. unit entry/exit, missing waves).
+When both unit and time fixed effects are requested with fe_method="demeaned", the sequential demeaning (first by unit, then by time) is algebraically equivalent to the standard two-way demeaned transformation only for balanced panels.
+For unbalanced panels, iterative alternating demeaning would be needed for exact convergence; the single-pass approximation used here may introduce small biases.
+Unbalanced panels are common in practice (e.g. firm or worker panels with attrition); for heavily unbalanced data, consider checking sensitivity or using dedicated FE packages that implement iterative two-way demeaning (e.g. reghdfe, pyfixest).

 Methods